Starring: Sam Elliott, Linda Fiorentino, Craig Sheffer, Frank Whaley

 There’s literally nothing on the Internet about this movie, which is weird for a Sam Elliott Western.
 But there’s no ‘trivia’ section on its IMDb entry, no details other than the plot on Wikipedia, and only two reviews on Rotten Tomatoes.
 I guess somehow it just failed to make an impression.

 But The Desperate Trail is FILLED with exciting action – if you’re a fan of Western shootouts, this movie fully delivers.
-There’s something not original, but at least exciting about the use of slow-mo to make the action bigger and more gripping.
+There’s something not necessarily original, but at least exciting about this particular use of slow-mo to make the action bigger and more gripping.

 And the leads all deliver strong performances.
 It was one of director P.J.
 Pesce’s first movies, and he’s gone on to direct episodes of tons of popular shows.